Dappa88/Wine-quality-prediction/README.md

 The project follows a simple structure for easy understanding and usage.
 The main components are:

-- `wine_model.ipynb`: The class containing the TensorFlow model and its training functions.
+- `wine.ipynb`: The class containing the TensorFlow model and its training functions.
-- `CLASS-data_preprocessing`: The class responsible for loading and preprocessing the dataset.
+- `CLASS-data_processing`: The class responsible for loading and preprocessing the dataset.
-- `CLASS-data_processing`: The script to initiate model training and evaluation.
+- `CLASS-data models`: The script to initiate model training and evaluation.

 To train the model, follow these steps:

 1. Ensure you have installed all dependencies (see [Installation](#installation)).
-2. Customize the hyperparameters and configuration in `wine_prediction.ipynb` if needed.
+2. Customize the hyperparameters and configuration in `wine.ipynb` if needed.
 3. Run the training script: